 8. Do You Need to Learn Spanish?

-There are many situations where it isn’t necessary to learn the language.
-You’ll find this is particularly true if you’re working with other English speakers or spending the majority of your time with them.
-However, you’ll find you never genuinely integrate with your local community if you don’t learn how to speak Spanish.
+There are many situations where learning the language is optional.
+This is true if you’re working with other English speakers or spending most of your time with them.
+However, you’ll find you never generate with your local community if you don’t learn how to speak Spanish.
 Do you want to feel like you belong?
 Then it’s an excellent idea to think about learning the language.

-The majority of Spain speaks Spanish, which is also known as Castellano, and it’s the country’s official language.
-What many families moving to the region don’t realize, though, is there are four other official languages also spoken here.
-For example, if you’re living in the Barcelona area, learning Catalan is optimal.
+Most of Spain speaks Spanish, also known as Castellano, the country’s official language.
+However, many families moving to the region must realize that four other official languages are also spoken here.
+For example, learning Catalan is optimal if you’re living in the Barcelona area.
 Those who have plans to live in San Sebastian will benefit from learning a little Basque.
-Picking up these languages will help when you’re moving to Spain with family/kids, and you want to integrate into the community.
+Picking up these languages will help when you move to Spain with family or kids and want to integrate into the community.

 9. How to Get a Car And Your Driving License?

 If you want to drive in Spain, you can use your foreign license for six months.
-If you’re from the EU or EEA are, you can drive with your license for up to two years.
+If you’re from the EU or EEA, you can go with your license for up to two years.
 After that grace period, you must obtain a Spanish driver’s license.
-Drivers must be at least eighteen years old even if they’re a younger license holder in their home country.
-Those who don’t obtain their Spanish driver’s license could face a fine up to €200.
+Drivers must be at least eighteen, even if they’re a younger license holder in their home country.
+Those who don’t obtain their Spanish driver’s license could face a fine of up to €200.

-You’ll need to register to with Provincial Traffic Headquarters six months before moving to Spain.
+You must register with Provincial Traffic Headquarters six months before moving to Spain.
 After completing that step, a medical examination is required through an authorized driver’s check center.
-The reason this requirement is put in place is to demonstrate that you are physically and mentally fit to drive.
+This requirement is put in place to demonstrate that you are physically and mentally fit to drive.
 Spanish drivers also have to meet these requirements.
-You can voluntarily exchange your driver’s license at any time for the Spanish equivalent.
+You can voluntarily exchange your driver’s license for the Spanish equivalent.
 Just like when you register, volunteer exchanges occur at the Provincial Traffic Headquarters.

 10. Does Spain Have Uber?

 According to EL PAÍS, Barcelona will no longer have ride-sharing services, including Uber and Cabify.
-The article further states that, “Uber neither owns cars nor licenses in Spain, and it limits its activities to simply offering the technology platform that drivers can use to find customers.”
+The article further states, “Uber neither owns cars nor licenses in Spain, and it limits its activities to simply offering the technology platform that drivers can use to find customers.”

 11. How to Find A Nanny or an Au Pair?

 Because everyone knows it “takes a village” to raise children, hiring an Au Pair is beneficial when moving to Spain with family/kids.
-One of the best places to find an Au Pair is the IAPA, International Au Pair Association.
+One of the best places to find an Au Pair is the International Au Pair Association (IAPA).
 Not only does this association list information and resources every parent should know, but it also has a comprehensive list of agencies.

 There’s also a website called GreatAuPair where expat families can find childcare providers in Spain, including nannies and Au Pairs.
-Expat families benefit from hiring an Au Pair for a variety of reasons including having an extra set of hands, being able to set a childcare schedule, having assistance with household duties, and opening up the door for cultural experiences.
+Expat families benefit from hiring an Au Pair for various reasons, including having an extra set of hands, setting a childcare schedule, assisting with household duties, and opening up the door for cultural experiences.

 Conclusion